tum-vision/povar/README.md

 ## Abstract

-Initialization-free bundle adjustment (BA) remains largely uncharted.
-While Levenberg-Marquardt algorithm is the golden method to solve the BA problem, it generally relies on a good initialization.
-In contrast, the under-explored Variable Projection algorithm (VarPro) exhibits a wide convergence basin even without initialization.
-Coupled with object space error formulation, recent works have shown its ability to solve (small-scale) initialization-free bundle adjustment problem.
-We introduce Power Variable Projection (PoVar), extending a recent inverse expansion method based on power series.
+Most Bundle Adjustment (BA) solvers like the Levenberg- Marquardt algorithm require a good initialization.
+Instead, initialization-free BA remains a largely uncharted territory.
+The under-explored Variable Projection algorithm (VarPro) exhibits a wide convergence basin even without initialization.
+Coupled with object space error formulation, recent works have shown its ability to solve small-scale initialization-free bundle adjustment problem.
+To make such initialization-free BA approaches scalable, we introduce Power Variable Projection (PoVar), extending a recent inverse expansion method based on power series.
 Importantly, we link the power series expansion to Riemannian manifold optimization.
-This projective framework is crucial to solve large-scale bundle adjustment problem with- out initialization.
+This projective framework is crucial to solve large-scale bundle adjustment problems without initialization.
 Using the real-world BAL dataset, we experimentally demonstrate that our solver achieves state-of-the-art results in terms of speed and accuracy.
-In particular, our work is the first, to our knowledge, that addresses the scalability of BA without initialization and opens new venues for initialization-free Structure-from-Motion.
+To our knowledge, this work is the first to address the scalability of BA without initialization opening new venues for initialization-free structure-from-motion.

 ## Citation
 If you find our work useful in your research, please consider citing: